 Women have been making a significant impact in science, technology, engineering and mathematics (STEM) fields for centuries.
 Read more about our history here.
 The Energy Department continues to highlight the current successes of women in the energy sector with initiatives such as #WomeninSTEM, a video series launched in early 2014 highlighting women leaders advancing America’s clean energy future.
 To learn more about how the Department is working to support women in energy fields, visit the Office of Economic Impact and Diversity website.

-Lindsay, Supervisor, Transmission Planning
+Lindsay, Manager, Transmission and Distribution Planning

 Career journey and role at Black Hills Energy: I started as a field tech for a facility systems company in Alaska.
 I got to spend a lot of time in the field working with various contractors and got to participate in all parts of a project.
 I left that position to be a consultant and then moved to the local utility where I was a planner and then supervised design and construction.
 At Black Hills Energy, I lead the transmission planning group completing compliance study work and studying potential future projects.